- Our school dental program

 We provide diagnostic, preventative and restorative services.

-Students from kindergarten to Grade 8 are able to receive dental services from the Yukon Children’s Dental Program at elementary schools in Whitehorse and rural communities with a resident dentist.
+Students from kindergarten up to Grade 7 are able to receive dental services from the Yukon Children’s Dental Program at elementary schools in Whitehorse and rural communities with a resident dentist.

 Is there a cost for these services?